Lewis Hayden: Lecturer

 In Massachusetts, Hayden began work as an agent, or traveling speaker and organizer, for the American Anti-Slavery Society.

 Hayden worked with abolitionist Erasmus Darwin Hudson and John M. Brown.
 In February 1848, Hayden responded to a letter from the society informing him of "his agency being stopped."
 He had already spent about two months' income to establish his family and himself for the lecture tour; he did not have the fare for his return home.
 He wrote to the society: "You all know it is me jest three years from slavery ... if I am not Wendell Phillips now, it ought not to appear what shall be.
 I shall do all I can to make myself a man."

 In his history of that period, writer Stephen Kantrowitz wrote of Hayden:

-We do not know what route he took home from western New York to Detroit, nor what hardships he endured on the way.
-We do know that he was able to move past his disappointment and self-doubt and to assert himself as a self-confident citizen among equals.
-Slavery had taught him to expect trials and rebukes, and they did not break him.

 The Boston City Directory for 1849–50 lists Hayden as a lecturer.

 Underground Railroad

 The Haydens routinely cared for fugitive slaves at their home, which served as a boarding house.
 Guests included Ellen and William Craft, who escaped from slavery in 1848.
 Hayden prevented slave catchers from taking the Crafts by threatening to blow up his home with gunpowder if they tried to reclaim the pair.
 Records from the Boston Vigilance Committee, of which he was a member, indicate that scores of people received aid and safe shelter at the Hayden home between 1850 and 1860.

 Hayden and his wife were visited by the author Harriet Beecher Stowe: